0xPolygonID/issuer-node/README.md

     ```

     > **_NOTE:_**  It is possible to register custom did methods.
 This field accepts an array of objects in JSON format.</br>
+     If you are using Polygon Amoy blockchain you can remove the below env variable from *.env-api*.
     > Example:
         ```
         ISSUER_CUSTOM_DID_METHODS='[{"blockchain":"linea","network":"testnet","networkFlag":"0b01000001","chainID":59140}]'